-Living
+Living standards

-The third issue is that of living standards.
-Since the election of the Howard Government in 1996, this has been the aspect of indigenous affairs upon which it has focused most attention.
+Since the election of the Howard Government in 1996, improving living standards has been the aspect of indigenous affairs upon which it has focused most attention.
 Aboriginal children are less than half as likely to finish school or attend university than whites, indigenous incarceration rates are significantly higher, Aboriginal unemployment is four times the white average, and health problems, including diabetes, eye infections, and heart disease, are all substantially worse in Aboriginal communities (O'Donoghue 2000, 293-94).
 This has led Prime Minister John Howard to argue that "practical measures to address the profound economic and social disadvantage of many indigenous Australians are at the heart of a successful reconciliation process" (2000a, 91).
 Howard has termed this process "practical reconciliation".
 The main criticisms of his approach have come from senior figures in the Aboriginal community, who contend that his rhetoric has not been matched by sufficient funding, and that such programs should be administered by specialist, rather than mainstream, agencies (P Dodson 2000; Clark 2000).